kpchoy/Study-Guide-Notes-/webArchitecture/web_general.md

 - NoSQL Database Types
   - document databases - pair each key with complex dta structure known as document.
 Documents contain many different key-value pairs

+# Scaling Up Horizontally vs Vertically

+- What is horizontal sclaing. what are some issues one may face when scaling horizontally
+  - scale by adding more machines
+  - space constraints

+- what is Vertical Scaling
+  - add more power (CPU, RAM) to an existin machine